CEHS-research/eBook_install/docs/index.md

 Thoughout all the eBooks in this encyclopedia, several small secitons will be blocked out in the following ways:

 <div class="rmdconstruct">
 <p>These blocks denote an area <strong>UNDER CONSTRUCTION</strong>, so check back often.
 This massive undertaking started during the summer of 2018 and is far from complete.
 The outline of seven volumes is given above despite any one being complete.
-Feedback is welcome via either author's email.</p>
+Feedback is welcome via either author’s email.</p>
 </div>